aashnajoshi/Django/Notes.md

 - Here, we imported all models in *models.py* from our *app*, where *name* determines the class_name of the schema we defined inside *models.py* file.

-# To read data from schema:
+# To READ data from schema:
 ```bash
 from app.models import *
 data = name.objects.all()